shorn/zinc/doc/security-considerations.md

 identify a user - e.g. if you login and go to the user list, you can find out my Github and Google unique id

-Possbile threat vector: if attacker already knows the user's IdP id, the zinc authentication process could unintentionally leak the knowledge that the user has a Zinc account.
+Possbile threat vector: if attacker already knows the user's Google unique id but doesn't know if that person uses Zinc, the zinc authentication process could unintentionally leak the knowledge that the user has a Zinc account.
 Or conversely, if an attacker could gain an id_token (unlikely, Zinc only uses them ephemerally) or an accessToken (they're in local storage, so more vulnerable) - they could analyse the id to figure out which IdProvider it's for, and then they also know that user's IdProvider id